Tips

 Submission {submission_id} does not have the correct version (expected {expected_version}) Please update your appendix template to the latest version.

-Submission {submission_id} has a commit GitHub link in the appendix Your artifact should be located at a stable URL, i.e., for GitHub one that points to a tree or tag.
+Submission {submission_id} has a non-stable GitHub link (to a specific commit) in the appendix Your artifact should be located at a stable URL, i.e., for GitHub one that points to a tree or tag.
 You have included a commit link instead.

-Submission {submission_id} has a commit GitHub link as HotCRP stable URL Your artifact should be located at a stable URL, i.e., for GitHub one that points to a tree or tag.
+Submission {submission_id} has a non-stable GitHub link (to a specific commit) in HotCRP Your artifact should be located at a stable URL, i.e., for GitHub one that points to a tree or tag.
 You have included a commit link instead.

-Submission {submission_id} has a non-stable GitHub link (tree/tag) in the appendix Your artifact should be located at a stable URL, i.e., for GitHub one that points to a tree or tag.
+Submission {submission_id} has a non-stable GitHub link (not a tree or tag) in the appendix Your artifact should be located at a stable URL, i.e., for GitHub one that points to a tree or tag.
 You may have included a link to the root of the repository or a commit link instead.

-Submission {submission_id} has a non-stable GitHub link (to the main branch) in the appendix Your tree/tag link points to the main branch.
+Submission {submission_id} has a non-stable GitHub link (to the main/master branch) in the appendix Your tree/tag link points to the main/master branch.
 It should point to the tree or tag for a specific commit or version instead.

 Submission {submission_id} does not have a HotCRP stable URL Please add a stable URL to your HotCRP submission.